thania-abrahams/cypress-testing/README.md

   <img src="readme-images/page-models.png" width="500" title="page object model">
 </div>

-In opposition to the Page Object Model one can make use of Custom Commands, it is really just a matter of preference.
+Or can make use of Custom Commands, it is really just a matter of preference.
+POM keeps things more organized whereas Custom Commands, imo, are simpler and quicker to use.

 <div align="center">
   <img src="readme-images/custom-commands.png" width="500" title="custom commands">